Frequent Yeast Infections: What To Do

 - Your menstrual cycle can disrupt your pH and cause a yeast infection.
 Change your pad or tampon frequently to prevent a buildup of moisture (which yeast loves) and wear breathable cotton undies always to help keep things flowing.

 - Abstain from sex until your infection goes away.
-Any ‘action’ down there can add to further irritation and slow down the healing process.
+Having sex during a yeast infection can add to further irritation and slow down the healing process.

 - Take a daily probiotic to keep the good bacteria (look for those that have strains of Lactobacillus) in your vagina healthy and abundant enough to overcome any potential overgrowths.
 Especially, if you’ve taken antibiotics recently, which kill ALL the bacteria in your vagina, including the good, and are often to blame for yeast infections.